Cal Raleigh Preview, Player Props: Mariners vs. Royals

 Cal Raleigh At The Plate

-- Raleigh leads Seattle with 79 hits, batting .219 this season with 38 extra-base hits.
+- Raleigh leads Seattle in total hits (81) this season while batting .221 with 40 extra-base hits.

-- Raleigh has had at least one RBI in 29.8% of his games this season (31 of 104), with more than one RBI 15 times (14.4%).
-He has also been responsible for three or more of his team's runs in three contests.
+- In 30.5% of his games this season, Raleigh has notched at least one RBI.
+In 16 of those games (15.2%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in three contests.

-- He has scored a run in 44 games this year, with multiple runs nine times.
+- In 42.9% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (8.6%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.